arjenwitteveen/jai-midi/README.md

 - On macOS, [CoreMIDI](https://developer.apple.com/documentation/coremidi?language=objc) is used.
 - On Linux, [ALSA](https://www.alsa-project.org/alsa-doc/alsa-lib/seq.html) is used.
 A version of `libasound` is included, as well as the necessary ALSA headers needed to generate bindings with.

-Once the compiler is available for macOS, the goal is to support that as well.

 ## Examples

 The following [examples](examples) are available: